 The Condensate Line

-In Minnesota, about 99.2% of single family homes with AC have a split system.
+In Minnesota, most single-family homes with AC have what’s called a split system.
 This consists of a big box that sits on top of the furnace called an evaporator coil, which is connected to another box at the exterior that contains the compressor and condensing coil.
-If you’re curious about how this system works, head on over to HowStuffWorks; they have some nice descriptions and illustrations.
+If you’re curious about how this system works, head to HowStuffWorks; they have some nice descriptions and illustrations.

 An air conditioner ‘conditions’ the air by removing heat and moisture.
 As warm, moist air gets passed over the evaporator coil (the thing that sits above the furnace or air handler), moisture condenses on the cold tubing.
 This condensate drains down to a pan where it gets directed out.

 Condensate needs to be directed to an appropriate location, which is typically a nearby floor drain.
-The drain material must consist of cast iron, galvanized steel, copper, PEX, polybutylene, polyethylene, ABS, CPVC, or PVC pipe or tubing.
+This drain material must consist of cast iron, galvanized steel, copper, copper alloy, PEX, polyethylene, ABS, CPVC, PVC, or polypropylene pipe or tubing.
 The drain must also have an internal diameter of at least 3/4″.
+You can find these rules in section 307.2.2 of the Minnesota Mechanical Code.

 When improper materials are used, the drain is undersized, or when the drain needs to wrap all over the basement to get to a floor drain, the condensate drain has an increased potential to get blocked up.
 If the condensate drain consists of a garden hose or clear plastic tubing, replace it.
 This will help to prevent a blocked condensate drain, which will help prevent unwanted leakage at the evaporator coil.